kslamph/bip39-hdwallet/README.md

 This implementation follows the BIP39, BIP32, and BIP44 specifications exactly.
 It uses cryptographic secure random number generation and industry standard hashing algorithms.

+## High Test Coverage

+This package maintains a high test coverage standard (over 85% for both packages) to ensure reliability and correctness of cryptographic operations.

 ## Testing

 Run tests with: